 Working in a bank (especially in analysis) requires good Excel skills.
 Excel appears in every job and it could help you to save a lot of time.
 A two-hour job would be done in one hour if you could use advanced Excel functions.
 SQL is another application you should know while working in a back office, especially in analysis.
 If you know how to use SQL, you can work independently and get insight into the banking system.

 How did studying at Plymouth help you?

-Studying at Plymouth University has helped me a lot.
-An analytical mind-set, the ability to go through logical process, and being able to complete tasks that require self-studying are three major advantages which professors at Plymouth University gave me after a noteworthy year.
+Studying at the University of Plymouth has helped me a lot.
+An analytical mindset, the ability to go through a logical process, and being able to complete tasks that require self-studying are three major advantages which professors at the University of Plymouth gave me after a noteworthy year.
 I can work independently, learn new things, and analyse with a highly logical mind.

 What is your favourite memory of studying at Plymouth?

 My favourite memory of studying at Plymouth is the Hoe during the summer months with a blue sky up above whilst lying down on the grass.
 I also remember Plymouth at bonfire night and the international fireworks.
 They are very nice memories and I will never forget them.

 Do you stay in touch with other University of Plymouth alumni or lecturers?